conda/conda/docs/source/mro.rst

 Using Microsoft R Open
 ======================

-You can easily install `Microsoft R Open (MRO) language <https://mran.revolutionanalytics.com/download/mro-for-mrs/>`_ by using conda.
+You can easily install the `Microsoft R Open (MRO) <https://mran.revolutionanalytics.com/download/mro-for-mrs/>`_ distribution of the R language by using conda.
 The MRO R language package and many more are available from the `Anaconda Cloud channel named MRO <https://anaconda.org/mro/packages/>`_.

 Operating systems supported
 ---------------------------